Aquafina-water-bottle/jp-mining-note/docs/docs/tooltipresults.md

 ---

 # Customizing Sentences & Pitch Accent

+TODO link to runtime options? or visa versa?

 Any {{ RTO }} under the `sentParser` and `autoPA` group can be set under `tooltips.overrideOptions.sentenceParser` and